uwla/vue-data-table/README.md

 }
 ```

 Then, in our component (in this case `DownloadButton.vue`), we need to add a click event to our button and also we need to have a `data` property.
 Inside the click event, we must tell `DataTableEventBus` to emit an event.
-The first parameters is the event name, and the second parameter is the argument is the data object that matches the row of the button clicked. `DataTable` will pass the data (in this case, a `video` object) to our `actionButton` component, so we don't have to worry about that.
+The first parameters is the event name, and the second parameter is the argument is the data object that matches the row of the button clicked. `VueDataTable` will pass the data (in this case, a `video` object) to our `actionButton` component, so we don't have to worry about that.

 ```html
 <template>